Lineworker

-A lineworker (or powerline worker) constructs and maintains the electric transmission and distribution facilities that deliver electrical energy to industrial, commercial, and residential establishments.
+A lineworker (also called a lineman, powerline worker or in Britain linesman) constructs and maintains the electric transmission and distribution facilities that deliver electrical energy to industrial, commercial, and residential establishments.
 A lineworker installs, services, and emergency repairs electrical lines in the case of lightning, wind, ice storm, or ground disruptions.
-Whereas lineworkers generally work at outdoor installations, those who install and maintain electrical wiring inside buildings are electricians.
+Whereas those who install and maintain electrical wiring inside buildings are electricians, lineworkers generally work at outdoor installations.

 History

-The occupation had begun in 1844 when the first telegraph wires were strung between Washington, D.C. and Baltimore carrying the famous message of Samuel Morse, "What hath God wrought?"
+The occupation had begun in 1844 when the first telegraph wires were strung between Washington, D.C., and Baltimore carrying the famous message of Samuel Morse, "What hath God wrought?"
 The first telegraph station was built in Chicago in 1848, by 1861 a web of lines spanned the United States and in 1868 the first permanent telegraph cable was successfully laid across the Atlantic Ocean.
 Telegraph lines could be strung on trees, but wooden poles were quickly adopted as the preferred method.
 The term lineworker was used for those who set wooden poles and strung wire.
 The term continued in use with the invention of the telephone in the 1870s and the beginning of electrification in the 1890s.

 This new electrical power work was more hazardous than telegraph or telephone work because of the risk of electrocution.
 Between the 1890s and the 1930s, line work was considered one of the most hazardous jobs.
 This led to the formation of labor organizations to represent the workers and advocate for their safety.
 This also led to the establishment of apprenticeship programs and the establishment of more stringent safety standards, starting in the late 1930s.
 The union movement in the United States was led by lineworker Henry Miller, who in 1890 was elected president of the Electrical Wiremen and Linemen's Union, No. 5221 of the American Federation of Labor.